 We very much look forward to welcoming visitors to BIC.
 Arrangements can be made in advance and we would also be happy to issue visitor invitation letters and help arrange hotels and airport transfers.

-We recommend that students do not bring any unnecessary items with them, such as bedding or kitchen equipment (we provide bedding and the boarding house has a fully-equipped kitchen including microwaves, toasters and rice cookers).
+We recommend that students do not bring any unnecessary items with them, such as bedding or kitchen equipment (we provide bedding and all our student residences have fully-equipped kitchens including microwaves, toasters and rice cookers).
 As the British weather can be changeable, we recommend that students bring warm clothes and waterproof coats with them.
 They may also bring any small items to personalise their room, such as family pictures, etc. Students will need to bring their own laptop or tablet.

-Due to the demanding nature of the IFP and the timeframe of the course, the College does not close for weekends or half-term holidays.
+Due to the demanding nature of the IFP and the timeframe of the programme, the College does not close for weekends or half-term holidays but students will have an extended break at Christmas and Easter (see Term Dates & Fees).

 No, we do not have a uniform.
 However, students are expected to wear smart casual clothing when they are in College.